Method Overriding in Java

 Can we override static method?

-because static method is bound with class whereas instance method is bound with object.
-Static belongs to class area and instance belongs to heap area.
+It is because the static method is bound with class whereas instance method is bound with an object.
+Static belongs to the class area, and an instance belongs to the heap area.

 Can we override java main method?

-What is the difference between method Overloading and Method Overriding?
+Difference between method Overloading and Method Overriding in java